 Simple and effective, Geometry Wars 3: Dimensions doesn’t try to reinvent the arcade shooter or drastically change the formula of the past two games.
 Instead, it’s yet another excellent, engaging, and satisfying game that you can play for hours while trying to beat that one friend’s high score.
 It’s still challenging, but in a refined and carefully-calculated way that never feels frustrating.
 It’s all backed up by brilliant visuals and a bumping soundtrack that is sure to stay in your heard for weeks later.

 The Contra game that isn’t Contra, Blazing Chrome is the shooter that Konami is, for some reason, unwilling to make.
 Taking strong inspiration from Contra: Hard Corps, in particular, the sidescrolling run-and-gun shooter is extremely challenging but not impossible.
-Players need to be precise, but the modern continuing system and nearly perfect controls that make it always feel fair.
+Players need to be precise, but the modern continuing system and nearly perfect controls make it always feel fair.
 Nostalgic gamers will appreciate Blazing Chrome’s old school 16-bit graphics.
 If it weren’t for the modern controls, Blazing Chrome would feel like a retro SNES or Sega Genesis game.
 Blazing Chrome is arguably the best game Contra has to offer.